Tobias Hafstad

-Tobias Hafstad (born 1 June 2002) is a Norwegian football forward who plays for Tromsø IL.
+Tobias Hafstad (born 1 June 2002) is a Norwegian footballer who plays as a forward for Tromsdalen.

-The son of former Tromsø player Thomas Hafstad, Tobias Hafstad grew up in the club Tromsø IL.
-He was signed on a professional contract in January 2020.
-He was also a youth international on U17, U18 and U19 level.
+Career

+Hafstad grew up in Tromsø and played for Tromsø IL from an early age.
+In January 2020 he signed a professional contract with the same club.

 Losing the start of the 2020 1. divisjon with mononucleosis, Hafstad made his debut for Tromsø in August 2020.
 In the 5–0 victory against Sandnes Ulf, Hafstad registered one assist.

 In 2021 he was loaned out to Arendal most of the season.
 He later returned on a short-term loan in the summer of 2022 following an injury to Tord Salte.

+On 7 August 2023, Hafstad was loaned out to Egersund, for the rest of the 2023 season.

+After his contract with Tromsø expired, he signed for 2. divisjon side Tromsdalen in early 2024.

+International career

+Hafstad has played for several of Norway's youth team's, including U17, U18 and U19 level.

+Personal life

+He is the son of former Tromsø player Thomas Hafstad.
+His younger brother Didrik, also a footballer, currently plays for Gnistan.